Asopus: Daughters of Asopus (Asopides)

 Later texts mostly indicate Zeus' abduction of Aegina, presented as a solitary abduction.
 Asopus is often clearly the Phliasian Asopus (so indicated by Pherecydes) but not always so.
 Asopus chases after Zeus and his daughter until Zeus turns upon him and strikes him with a thunderbolt, whence ever after Asopus is lame and flows very slowly, a feature ascribed to both the Boeotian and Phliasian Asopus.
 In these tales Asopus discovers the truth about the abduction from Sisyphus, King of Corinth in return for creating a spring on the Corinthian Acropolis.
 This spring, according to Pausanias was behind the temple of Aphrodite and people said its water was the same as that of the spring Peirene, the water in the city flowing from it underground.

 Diodorus Siculus who, as mentioned, places his Asopus in Phlius, gives him twelve daughters.
 Diodorus' list omits the Plataea and Boeotia included by Corinna's list of nine daughters.
 But it introduces Chalcis which was the chief city of Boeotia and may represent Boeotia.
 To make up the twelve Diodorus' list also adds Peirene (the famous spring in Corinth), Cleone (possible eponym of the small city of Cleonae on the road from Corinth to Argos according to Pausanias), Ornia (possible eponym of the small town of Orneai south of Phlius), and Asopis.
 But Asopis may mean Asopian and be an epithet for one of the other known daughters.
 Ovid in his poem Metamorphoses twice calls Aegina by the name Asopis.
 Indeed, in his very next section Diodorus discusses Asopus' daughter Harpina who has been discussed above.

 Apollodorus claims Asopus had twenty daughters but he does not provide a list.

 Pausanias mentions three supposed daughters of Phliasian Asopus named Corcyra, Aegina, and Thebe according to the Phliasians and notes additionally that the Thebans insist that this Thebe was daughter of the Boeotian Asopus.
 He mentions no dispute about the others which suggests that in his time the assignment of Aegina to the Phliasian Asopus was generally admitted.

 Pausanias also describes a group sculpture in the sanctuary of Hippodamia at Olympia donated by the Phliasians.
 It included Nemea, Zeus seizing Aegina, Harpina, Corcyra, Thebe, and Asopus himself.
 It seems the Phliasians were insistent that Thebe belonged to their Asopus.

 According to Pherecydes, Asopus also fathered Philyra who became the mother of Hypseus by Peneus.
 In some sources, Pronoe who was the mother of Phocus by Poseidon was a daughter of Asopus.

+A scholiast to the Odyssey names Rhode as a daughter of Asopus, who in this version is mother of Phaethon and three Heliades, here named Aigle, Lampetia and Phaethusa.